franckalbinet/mistocr/nbs/files/test/md_fixed/resnet/page_10.md

 Table 8 shows the results on the MS COCO validation set.
 ResNet-101 has a $6 \%$ increase of mAP@[.5, .95] over VGG-16, which is a $28 \%$ relative improvement, solely contributed by the features learned by the better network.
 Remarkably, the mAP@[.5, .95]'s absolute increase (6.0\%) is nearly as big as mAP@.5's (6.9\%).
 This suggests that a deeper network can improve both recognition and localization.

-## B. Object Detection Improvements .... page 10
+## Appendix B. Object Detection Improvements .... page 10

 For completeness, we report the improvements made for the competitions.
 These improvements are based on deep features and thus should benefit from residual learning.